hoijui/oho/README.txt

 wfLoadExtension( 'CodeEditor' );
 $wgDefaultUserOptions['usebetatoolbar'] = 1; // user option provided by WikiEditor extension
 3-Configure as required.
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	6-Comments
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Comments) and place the file(s) in a directory called Comments in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Comments' );
 3-Run the update script which will automatically create the necessary database tables that this extension needs.
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	7-ConfirmEdit
 1-If using Vagrant, install with vagrant roles enable confirmedit --provision